-Oxford Zero Emission Zone (ZEZ) 2022 — The Ultimate Guide
+Oxford Zero Emission Zone (ZEZ) 2023 – the ultimate guide

 You may be familiar with the London Low Emission Zone and the newly extended ULEZ, but did you also know that other UK cities are rolling out their own low emission zones?
-Oxford is one of them, and joins both the capital and Birmingham in aiming to lower CO2 emissions and improve air quality in the city centre.
-So, whether you’re local or just visit Oxford, here’s what you need to know about the Oxford Zero Emission Zone.
+Oxford is one of them, and joins both the capital, Birmingham and Bath in aiming to lower CO2 emissions and improve air quality in the city centre.
+So, whether you’re local or expect to drive in or around Oxford, here’s what you need to know about the Oxford Zero Emission Zone (ZEZ).

 Does Oxford have a low emission zone?